-Inflammation is a key feature of Crohn’s disease.1 It can affect any part of the digestive tract, from the mouth to the rectum.2 Inflammation is most often found at the end of the small intestine (ileum).3
+Inflammation is a key feature of inflammatory bowel disease (IBD).
+The two main forms of IBD are Crohn’s disease and ulcerative colitis.1 In Crohn’s disease, inflammation can affect any part of the digestive tract, from the mouth to the rectum, and is most often found at the end of the small intestine (ileum).2,3 In ulcerative colitis, inflammation occurs in the large intestine.1

 Inflammation develops when the immune system fights something that is harmful—or that seems to be harmful.4 The body releases chemicals that cause blood vessels to widen.
 This brings more blood to the damaged area.
 The area becomes red and swollen.
 White blood cells travel to the affected areas to fight invading bacteria or viruses (microorganisms).

 Inflammation is helpful after an injury or infection.
 However, the immune system sometimes overreacts to something harmless.
-Scientists think that the inflammation in Crohn’s disease happens when your immune system overreacts to harmless microorganisms in your digestive tract.3,5 The white blood cells gather in the intestine to fight the microorganisms.
-They remain in the intestine, causing lasting inflammation.3
+Scientists think that the inflammation in IBD happens when your immune system overreacts to harmless microorganisms in your digestive tract.5,6 The white blood cells gather in the intestine to fight the microorganisms.
+They remain in the intestine, causing lasting inflammation.
+This chronic inflammation causes damage to the digestive tract.1

-People with Crohn’s disease may also have inflammation in other parts of the body.
-The joints, skin, and eyes and liver are particularly likely to be affected.1
+People with IBD may also have inflammation in other parts of the body.
+The joints, skin, and eyes and liver are particularly likely to be affected.7,8

 What other conditions can cause inflammation in the digestive tract?